evilmav/gruseloskop/README.md

 Currently, selectable edge triggers are supported.
 After each trigger, the arduino will sample `A0` and `A1` channels with 8 bit, filling 800 sample buffer.
-The sample rate is chosen such that at least one screen of the GUI is filled, achieving a maximum of about 25kHz at sufficiently low time bases.
-Pin 9 can be used as a 5V rectangle wave generator output with selectable frequency.
+The sample rate is chosen such that at least one screen of the GUI is filled, achieving a maximum of about 38.4kHz at sufficiently low time bases.
+Pin 9 can be used as a 5V rectangle wave generator output with selectable frequency between 1Hz and 5kHz.

 Be careful with the voltages: to achieve a 5V input range the Vcc of the Board is used as the **reference voltage**.
 When connected to USB only, this is subject to an